 Beneficiaries

-Beneficiaries named in the will or those who were named in a previous version of the will can also contest it.
-They might do so if they believe the will does not reflect the deceased’s true intentions or if they have concerns about the will’s validity.
+Beneficiaries named in the current will — or those who were named in a previous version of the will — can also contest it.
+They might do so if they believe the latest will does not reflect the deceased’s true intentions, or if they have concerns about the will’s validity due to capacity issues, undue influence, or execution defects.
+Beneficiaries under an earlier will have a clear financial interest in the estate if the later will is set aside.

 Potential Claimants